-I am the Vice Chair of Governors at Heddington Primary School.
+I am joint Vice Chair of Governors at Heddington Primary School.
 I have been a Foundation Governor since 2008 (I think) and currently sit on the finance, premises and personnel committee.
 I am the link Governor for SEN & PSHEE.
-I have been Chair of Governors in the past and have two children at school.
+I have been Chair and Vice Chair of Governors in the past and have a child at school.
 I am the Managing Director of a children’s nursery and was an engineer in the Royal Air Force for 20 years prior to this.
 Outside of work my interests are cars, my dog, running and fitness.
 I also enjoy taking part in triathlons.

 I am a Foundation Governor at Heddington Primary School.
 I have been Governor since 2012 and currently sit on the curriculum, standards and SEN committee.
 I am also the Literacy and Early Years link Governor.
 I live locally in Mile Elm.
 I work for Wiltshire Council in Children’s Services and previously worked in childcare, having achieved Early Years Professional Status.
 Outside of work I am part of the Calne and Calne Without Neighbourhood Plan as well as an advisory member of Melksham Young Farmers.
 I enjoy spending time with my extended family as well as cooking.

-I have been a parent governor at the school since 2014.
+I have been a parent governor at the school since 2014, however, now my son has left Heddington, I have agreed to stay on as an Associate Governor for another year.
 I have sat on the finance committee but I’m currently on the curriculum committee and have special responsibility for science.
 Born and raised in Chippenham, I have been living in Calne for over 10 years .
 I took a degree in Geography and Geology and have been a builder for the last 35 years as well as being a local councillor at Wiltshire, North Wilts and Town Council levels .
 I have recently been re-elected to Wiltshire Council and like to get involved in community initiatives.
 I have travelled extensively all over the world and have lived in Asia, Australasia and South America, giving me, I like to think, a unique outlook on life and a depth of experience to the role of governor.

 I have the pleasure and privilege of being the Headteacher at Heddington Primary School.
-I joined Heddington four years ago and during that time, there have been many changes at the school.
+I joined Heddington in 2013 and during that time, there have been many positive changes at the school.
 I sit on all of the committees as Headteacher and attend all of the full meetings.

-I joined Heddington Primary School last September as Marlins class teacher, and SENCo.
+I joined Heddington Primary School in September 2016 as Marlins class teacher and SENCo.
 I attend all of the Full Governor Meetings and sit on the Curriculum, Standards and SEN committee.
-I love being part of the team here, and have thoroughly enjoyed my time so far!
+I love being part of the team here and thoroughly enjoy the challenges which education presents.